 Most of the petitions were moved by contesting candidates, while three petitions were filed by voters.
 Independent candidates filed a total of 99 petitions, followed by PML-N members who filed 66 petitions - 12 against PTI and 14 against PPPP.

-Of the 12 petitions against PTI, only one has been accepted so far.
-Nine petitions against PTI have been dismissed, while two are still awaiting decisions.
-Similarly, three petitions against PPPP have been accepted; nine have been dismissed while two petitions are yet to be decided.
+Of the 12 petitions against PTI by the PML-N, only one has been accepted so far.
+Ten petitions against PTI have been dismissed, while one is still awaiting decisions.
+Similarly, four petitions against PPPP have been accepted whileten have been dismissed.

-PTI filed a total of 58 petitions - 43 against winning candidates of the ruling PML-N. Of these 43 petitions, 20 were filed to resolve disputes over National Assembly seats while the rest were related to the provincial assemblies.
-Only one petition was filed by PTI against PPPP to resolve a dispute over a National Assembly seat in Sindh.
-So far, none of the petitions filed by PTI against either party have been accepted.
-Twentynine petitions (28 against PML-N and one against PPPP) have been dismissed while 15 await decisions.
+PTI filed a total of 58 petitions - 43 against winning candidates of the ruling PML-N and only one against PPPP.
+Of the 43 petitions against PML-N, 20 were filed to resolve disputes over National Assembly seats while the rest were related to the provincial assemblies.
+So far, four petitions against PML-N have been accepted.
+The only petitionagainst PPPP to resolve a dispute over a National Assembly seat in Sindh was dismissed by the Hyderabad tribunal.

 In addition, PPPP members filed 50 petitions - 19 against PML-N and only one against PTI.
-The only petition against PTI was dismissed by the Abbottabad tribunal.
-Of the 19 petitions against PML-N, three have been accepted; 14 have been dismissed while another two are pending with the respective tribunals.
+The only petition against PTI to resolve a dispute over a provincial assembly seat was dismissed by the Abbottabad tribunal.
+Of the 19 petitions against PML-N, three have been accepted so far; 14 have been dismissed while another two are still pending with the respective tribunals.